-Average progression of primary lateral sclerosis can take as long as 20 years and has highly variable effects from person to person.
+It can take as long as 20 years for primary lateral sclerosis to progress and become worse.
+Symptoms vary from person to person.
 Some people continue to walk, but others eventually need to use wheelchairs or other assistive devices.

 - Bloodwork.
 Blood tests check for infections or other possible causes of muscle weakness.

-- Electromyogram (EMG).
-The test evaluates the electrical activity of your muscles when they contract and when they're at rest.
-This test also measures the involvement of lower motor neurons, which can help to differentiate between PLS — an upper motor neuron disease ⸺ and ALS, which affects both upper and lower motor neurons.
+Electromyogram (EMG).
+The test evaluates the electrical activity of muscles when they contract and when they're at rest.
+This test also measures the involvement of lower motor neurons.
+This can help tell the difference between PLS ⸺ an upper motor neuron disease ⸺ and ALS, which affects both upper and lower motor neurons.